 Not only does the Nokia 4.2 come with dual cameras, but it also has extensive editing features that will inspire your kids to let out their creative side each time they take a photo.

-Choosing the Best Phone for Kids – Our Methodology
+Choosing the Best Phone for Kids - Our Evaluation Method

-Buying your kid their first mobile phone comes down to getting the device that they really want without breaking the bank.
+Buying your kid their first mobile phone comes down to finding a device they really want without breaking the bank.
 Here’s what we suggest you take into account:

-When choosing the best smartphone, it’s equally as important to look at the device as a whole and to assess each of its components individually.
+When choosing a kids’ smartphone, it’s important to look at the device as a whole and assess each component individually.
 In this review, we make sure to examine and compare display specifications, device performance and RAM, software specifications, camera and sound quality, storage space, and battery life.
-Throughout the in-depth reviews, we explain why any specific components would make each device the best phone for kids.
+We explain why any specific components would make each device the best phone for kids throughout the in-depth reviews.

-Given that kids can be very careless with their phones, we made sure to include a few waterproof and drop-resistant devices.
-Instead of focusing on aesthetics, we looked at function over form and made a point to find different options in terms of size, weight, whether the smartphone in question has a removable battery or not, and other important structural factors.
+Given that kids can be very careless with their phones, we made sure to include a few waterproof and drop-resistant options.
+We looked to function over form and made a point to find options varying in size, weight, battery type (removable or not), and other critical structural factors.

-Most parents won’t let their kids use a mobile phone unless the parent-control restrictions are enabled – and for good reason.
-Those restrictions are there to help you monitor your kids’ online communication, block them from visiting dangerous websites, and limit their screen time.
-We believe that even the most basic phone for kids that can connect to the internet should have parental control options.
+Most parents won’t let their kids use a mobile phone unless parental controls and location tracking are enabled.
+Those restrictions help you monitor your kids’ online communication, block them from visiting dangerous websites, and limit their screen time.
+We believe that even cheap phones for kids that can connect to the internet should have parental control options.

-With so many new smartphone models being introduced on a monthly basis, it’s hard to find the best phone for your child, or anyone else.
-Keeping in mind that the most expensive option won’t necessarily tick all of your boxes, we made sure to include at least one device from every price range.
+With so many new smartphone models being introduced on a monthly basis, it’s hard to find a proper cell phone for kids or anyone else.
+Keeping in mind that the most expensive option won’t necessarily tick all of your boxes, we made sure to include at least one device from every price bracket.

 Here’s a list of the best smartphones that you can get for your teen or younger child: